URL Inspection Tool

 1. Read the overall page status at the top of the tool to see whether or not the URL is eligible to appear in Google Search results: URL is on Google means that the URL is eligible to appear in Search results, but is not guaranteed to be there.
 URL is not on Google means that the URL can't appear in Search results.

-2. Expand the Page indexing section to see more details:
+2. Expand the Page indexing or Video indexing sections to see more details:

 • Discovery: How Google found the URL.